Carroll Dale: Playoffs

-Honors
+Legacy and honors

 Dale was inducted into the Virginia Sports Hall of Fame (the state-wide organization that recognizes athletic achievements by state natives, or who played or coached for teams in the state) in 1976, Green Bay Packers Hall of Fame in 1979 and into the College Football Hall of Fame in 1987.
-His number (84) was retired by Virginia Tech. and he was in the inaugural class of inductees to the Virginia Tech Sports Hall of Fame.
+He has been selected to the Southern Conference's 100th Anniversary Team.
+His number (84) was retired by Virginia Tech.
+In 1982, Dale was in the inaugural class of inductees to the Virginia Tech Sports Hall of Fame.
+Dale was the first Virginia Tech player to be selected an All-American, and was the first Hokie to play in a Super Bowl.
+In 1959, he received the H. Lehigh Williams Memorial Trophy from the Norfolk Sports Club as Virginia's most valuable player.